eyeKill/rkt-io/README.md

   NVME drive.
 - Intel CPU with SGX support: Most new consumer CPUs have SGX support.
 Some server xeon processors don't
 - A second machine acting as a client.
-This one needs a similar capable NIC (i.e. same bandwith).
+This one needs a similar capable NIC (i.e. same bandwidth).
   The other machine does not need to have an NVME drive.
 The second machine must be reachable via ssh.

 ### Software
-- Linux
+- Operating system: Linux
 - [Nix](https://nixos.org/download.html): For reproducibility we use the nix package manager to download all build dependencies.
 We locked the package versions to ensure reproducibility so that.
-On our evaluations machines we have nix pre-installed
-- Python 3.7 or newer: We wrapped the reproduction script in a python script.
+- Python 3.7 or newer for the script that reproduces the evaluation

 ### Run evaluation